 The Matching Problem: What Standard Policies Miss

-This is called the matching problem, and it's one of the most common — and most frustrating — disputes in homeowners insurance.
+This is called the matching problem, and it's one of the most common and most frustrating disputes in homeowners insurance.
 Standard home insurance policies are built around indemnity: restoring you to your pre-loss condition, nothing more.
-That means insurers are typically only required to repair or replace what was directly damaged.
+Homeowners policies usually contain a provision obligating the carrier to repair or replace damaged property with "material of like kind and quality" or "similar material," which insurers often interpret as similar, not necessarily identical.
 If the replacement materials don't aesthetically match the undamaged areas, that's often considered your problem, not theirs.

 Matching exclusion clauses are the specific policy language that allows insurers to replace only the damaged portions without paying to match the undamaged areas.
+A common version reads: "We will not pay to repair or replace undamaged material due to mismatch between undamaged material and new material used to repair or replace damaged material."
 These clauses are increasingly common in standard homeowners policies, and they can leave homeowners absorbing thousands of dollars in out-of-pocket costs to achieve a uniform look.

-Whether coverage applies in a given situation depends on three things: your policy language, your state's laws or regulations, and available case law in your jurisdiction.
-This makes it critical to understand what you do — and don't — have covered before you ever need to file a claim.
+Whether a policy will pay to repair property that is not directly damaged by a covered cause of loss depends on policy language, state statutes and regulations, and common law in the jurisdiction.
+This makes it critical to understand what you do (and don't) have covered before you ever need to file a claim.

 Real-World Scenarios Where Matching Fails